Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 A: The list is designed for third-person gameplay and first-person combat is not supported at all.
 Do not report any first-person gameplay related issues to me, I don't care.

 ### Q: How do I wait?
 A: By default you can only do so while inside Tween Menu (aka tab/character menu).
 You can disable this behavior by disabling the mod `Wait Menu Redirected` in optionals separator.
-Controller players must keep this enabled or power attack behavior since the feature is used to free up RT for power attack behavior.
+Controller players must keep this enabled because the feature is used to free up RT for power attack behavior.

 ### Q: How do I change my character's body appearance?
 A: In racemenu when creating your character or after by opening the OBody menu with `O` (check or change the keybind in the OBody MCM if you do not have a QWERTY keyboard).